Winston

 Book it!

-You can't reinforce yourself! (the myth of self-reinforcemen
+You can't reinforce yourself! (myth of self-reinforcement)

 You can't reinforce yourself!
 The myth of self-reinforcement (1.5 CEs)